The new Walbrook entrance at Bank

 Down The Drain

 We will start with the middle tunnel.
 This passageway uses the original route to the W&C platforms from the surface and originally consisted of a unpleasantly steep slope.
 It is generally believed that the nickname for the W&C, the Drain, originally referred to just this tunnel.
-It was built as a cheaper alternative to putting in lifts and as a consequence the platforms were moved back south-eastwards from their originally planned location and the originally intended platform location was used for sidings.
+It was built as a cheaper alternative to putting in lifts and as a consequence the platforms were moved back south-westwards from their originally planned location and the originally intended platform location was used for sidings.

 The sloped walkway as originally built was very unpopular and was soon regraded to have a step placed every few yards to reduce the slope.
 This might have improved the situation slightly but it does appear that for over sixty years this unpleasant passage was a continual source of complaint.
 For the purposes of this article we will refer to this tunnel as “the Drain”.